Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 1. Figma-as-contract, template-as-canvas.
 The agency’s Figma file was the design specification.
 The branded template was the underlying page structure.
 Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised at the page level.
 No design decisions originated on our side.

-Two Doctor Page instances were built under /about/meet-dr-alejandro-nieves/ and /about/meet-dr-patricia/ respectively, each customised with the correct photo, credentials, and bio while the shared Doctor Page template structure remained intact.
+We built two Doctor Page instances under /about/meet-dr-alejandro-nieves/ and /about/meet-dr-patricia/ respectively, each customised with the correct photo, credentials, and bio while the shared Doctor Page template structure remained intact.
 The agency’s Figma captured both profiles; we implemented both against their respective content, ensuring neither page cross-pollinated with the other.

 2. QA cycle at template-customisation scale.
 A clean template customisation is not “build once, review once.”
 Of the 68 tasks tracked on this project in Redmine, the majority were QA iterations — individual rounds where the agency flagged design deltas, and we reviewed, fixed, and returned the build for another pass.
 The volume reflects the expected surface area of a Figma-to-template reconciliation, not instability.
 In this engagement it surfaced issues ranging from layout geometry (broken sections, header alignment, button centring), to form field types, to non-English text found in a page section, to image swap requirements across the two doctor profiles.